HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 1. Log in to the management platform as the management user, enter "Cluster Management - > Compute Node Cluster", and click the \[Cluster Deployment] button to enter the cluster deployment function page.
 2. Choose the compute node mode, click to enable "deploy by DR mode", choose "master center" in "IDC type" and click \[Parameter Configuration] to enter the cluster deployment parameter configuration page.

-In the DR mode, the compute node cluster mode is not supported at present, so it is not possible to choose multi-node as the cluster mode when "Deploy by DR mode" is enabled.

 ![](assets/cross-idc-disaster-recovery/image3.png)